 Boats ranging from houseboats, pontoons and paddleboats to kayaks, jon boats and sailboats can be rented on most of the lakes and used for fishing, swimming and on-board cookouts.
 State park lakes such as Montgomery Bell, Fall Creek Falls and Cumberland Mountain also have some fine fishing, too, if you’re a beginner or experienced angler.

 If you like to fish, you’re in luck as Tennessee has a diverse collection of fish, of 320 species to be exact.
 You may enjoy wrestling in monster catfish from the Tennessee River, or matching muscles with tackle-busting stripers on Percy Priest Lake outside Nashville.
+Field & Stream magazine named the Cumberland River as having some of the best catfishing waters in the world.
 Or, you may prefer the tranquility of East Tennessee mountain brooks in the Great Smoky Mountains and Tellico Plains, and the rainbow trout that dart in the icy ripples.
 In Gatlinburg, special trout-fishing packages are available.
 On Dale Hollow Lake, guided trips can be booked year round.
 Chickamauga Reservoir near Chattanooga boasts the state-record largemouth and has a growing reputation for lunkers, so make sure it’s on your fishing bucket-list if you’re a bass angler.
 Speaking of bucket lists, you won’t want to miss the GEICO Bassmaster Classic March 15-17 in Knoxville with tournament waters that include Fort Loudoun and Tellico lakes.

 Other Lake Activities